 During factory reset, your computer system will delete all files and programs and reinstall Windows 10.
 There exist a couple of ways to factory reset Windows 10.
 On whether it's possible to perform a Windows 10 factory reset from Command Prompt, the answer is YES.
 You can factory reset your Windows 10 from Command Prompt.
 In the next sections of this article, you'll learn how to reset a PC acting abnormally.

-If you are wondering how to reinstall Windows 10 from BIOS, you can read this article.
+If you are wondering how to factory reset Windows 11 from BIOS, you can read this article.

 Since a factory reset wipes out all your data and settings before reinstalling Windows, you should back up all the data on your computer.
 This ensures you can access your important files and programs after reinstalling the OS.
-EaseUS Todo Backup is one of the best software to back up your computer before performing a factory reset.
+EaseUS Todo Backup is one of the best software for backing up your computer before performing a factory reset.

 It has the ability to back up and restore all your important files whenever needed.
 You can create backups for your disks or partitions and store them on an external hard drive, the cloud, local drives, NAS, or the network.